 There you have it!
 Everything you’ll need to do AFTER forming your LLC.

-In summary, you’ll need to maintain your annual reports (if you change your address and registered agent information update it here) and pay the fee so you legally operate and stay compliant.
+In summary, you’ll need to maintain your annual reports and pay the fee so you can legally operate and stay compliant.

-Second, obtain your licenses and permits that you’ll need to get on the federal, state, and local levels.
+Second, obtain the licenses and permits that you’ll need to get on the federal, state, and local levels.
 Check your state website for all of this.